 Encouraged by this success, Hounslow Council and our partners are coordinating and supporting a further series of clean up events throughout the summer.

 So, if you have some spare time to help clean a space you love this summer, however large or small, please get involved!
 Just email us on Cleaner.Greener@Hounslow.gov.uk

 Please contact us if any of the following apply;

 - I am interested in holding an event in my area and would like support from Greenspace 360 (who manage open spaces and can provide equipment and site arrangements - keeping everyone safe and happy)

 - I want guidance on how to register or join an existing event

 - I want to become one of the Keep Britain Tidy #LITTERHEROES

-Thank you to all at Nursery on the Green and Heston Action Group for taking part in the community clean-up in Heston Park.
+Thank you to all at Nursery on the Green and Heston Action Group for taking part in the community clean-up in Heston Park today.
 It was great to see so many volunteers involved, especially all the kids as they were all so super keen!
 In total we collected 18 bags worth of litter from the park, which GreenSpace360 have now collected and will separate recyclable materials from other rubbish where possible.